Aarhus University By-laws

 Subsection (3) Cases covered by legal provisions pertaining to confidentiality in public administration may not be made public.
 A document or information relating to a case that is subject to a duty of confidentiality must, however, be made publicly available in accordance with subsection (1) if the document or information is not confidential in itself.

-Subsection (4) Personnel cases and cases including information about contract negotiations with private individuals or similar negotiations with public sector partners may be exempt from the requirement that documents relating to board meetings must be made publicly available if the nature of the case concerned or the circumstances in general render this necessary.
+Subsection (4) Sensitive cases involving individuals and cases involving information about contract negotiations with private individuals or similar negotiations with public sector partners may be exempt from the requirement that documents relating to board meetings must be made publicly available if the nature of the case concerned or the circumstances in general render this necessary.
 A document or information relating to a case that is subject to the first sentence must, however, be made publicly available in accordance with subsection (1), unless such publication will be in strict conflict with the intentions behind the prohibition of publication stated in the first sentence.

 Subsection (5) Cases, including documents and information relating to these cases, which are considered behind closed doors, cf. subsection (1), second sentence, may be exempt from the requirement that board meeting material must be made public if the nature of the case concerned or the circumstances in general render this absolutely necessary.